CSU-KangHu/HiTE/README.md

                         ath).
   --skip_HiTE skip_HiTE
                         Whether to skip_HiTE, 1: true, 0: false. default = [ 0 ]
+  --is_prev_mask is_prev_mask
+                        Whether to mask current genome used the TEs detected in previous iteration, 1: true, 0: false. default = [ 1 ] --is_denovo_nonltr is_denovo_nonltr
+                        Whether to detect non-ltr de novo, 1: true, 0: false. default = [ 0 ]
   --debug is_debug      Open debug mode, and temporary files will be kept, 1:
                         true, 0: false. default = [ 0 ]
   --outdir output_dir   The path of output directory; It is recommended to use